jakechinitz/entropic-scalar-field-theory/README.md

 ## About this Project
-This project presents a self-contained scalar field theory where mass, gravity, time, and gauge structure emergy from local entanglement deficits relative to the vaccum.
-The field theory is fully mapped to Group Field Theory (GFT), Information-Complete QFT (ICQFT), and holographically embedded in AdS/CFT.
+This project presents an original entropic scalar field theory, deriving gravitational and quantum dynamics from first-principles information theory.
+It includes full derivations, code notebooks for reproduction, and a published DOI-linked paper.
+The framework unifies gravity and quantum fields through entanglement entropy gradients, providing an alternative to dark matter, dark energy, and inflation models.

 # entropic-scalar-field-theory# Entropic Scalar Field Theory
 Gravity, Mass, and Time from Entanglement Deficit